-CDC urges proper mask fit, double masks in some cases to protect against virus variants
+Masks should fit better, or be doubled up to protect against coronavirus variants, CDC says

 Federal health officials on Wednesday urged Americans to consider wearing two masks as one of several strategies to better protect themselves against the threat of more contagious variants of the coronavirus.

-“We know that universal masking works,” said John T. Brooks, medical officer for the Centers for Disease Control and Prevention’s COVID-19 response.
-“And now these variants are circulating … whatever we can do to improve the fit of a mask to make it work better, the faster we can end this pandemic.”
+“We know that universal masking works,” said John T. Brooks, medical officer for the Centers for Disease Control and Prevention’s covid-19 response.
+“And now these variants are circulating . . . whatever we can do to improve the fit of a mask to make it work better, the faster we can end this pandemic.”

-Two methods substantially boost fit and protection, according to a CDC report and guidance released Wednesday.
-One is wearing a cloth mask over a surgical mask.
-The second is improving the fit of a single surgical mask by knotting the ear loops and tucking in the sides close to the face to prevent air from leaking out around the edges and to form a closer fit.
+Two methods substantially boost fit and protection, according to a CDC report and updated guidance on its website.
+One is wearing a cloth mask over a disposable surgical mask.
+The second is improving the fit of a single surgical mask by knotting the ear loops and tucking in the sides close to the face to prevent air from leaking out around the edges and toform a closer fit.

 Both of those methods reduced exposure to potentially infectious aerosols by more than 95% in a laboratory experiment using dummies, the report said.

-A year after the coronavirus’ arrival in the United States, — with the death toll approaching 500,000 — the updated guidance stresses the importance of mask-wearing as one of the best defenses against more transmissible variants, along with social distancing, avoiding crowds and poorly ventilated indoor spaces, and practicing frequent hand washing.
+A year after the coronavirus’ arrival in the United States – with the death toll approaching 500,000 – the updated guidance stresses the importance of mask-wearing as one of the best defenses against more transmissible variants, along with social distancing, avoiding crowds and poorly ventilated indoor spaces, and practicing frequent hand washing.

-It represents a new administration’s effort to present clear instructions to Americans after the mixed messaging of the prior one in which health officials urged mask-wearing, but former President Donald Trump refused to do so and ridiculed those who did.
-In part as a result, many Americans refuse to wear them.

-The instructions also come at a potentially perilous moment as health officials race to vaccinate tens of millions of people to protect them from more transmissible and possibly more lethal variants, but remain hampered by a limited vaccine supply.
+The guidance comes at a potentially perilous moment as health officials race to vaccinate tens of millions of people to protect them from more transmissible and possibly more lethal variants, but remain hampered by a limited vaccine supply.

+It also represents a new administration’s effort to present clear instructions after mixed messaging and the politicization of masks have bewildered many Americans.
+Early last year, health officials did not urge their use because of concerns health workers would be unable to get them because of limited supply.
+It was also unclear then that people with no signs of illness were driving much of the virus’ spread.
+Even after health officials reversed course in early April and urged people to wear them, President Trump refused to do so and ridiculed those who did.In part as a result, many Americans still avoid them.

+CDC Director Rochelle Walensky acknowledged at a White House briefing Wednesday that some people may be “both tired of hearing about masks as well as tired of wearing them.”
+She noted that “masks can be cumbersome, they can be inconvenient.”

-President Joe Biden has urged all Americans to wear masks and signed executive orders requiring their use on federal property and on planes, trains and buses.
+President Biden has urged all Americans to wear masks and signed executive orders requiring their use on federal property and on planes, trains and buses.
 Thirty-six state governments currently require people to wear face coverings in public to curb the spread of the coronavirus, according to a tally by AARP.
 The District of Columbia and Puerto Rico also have mask orders.
-Meanwhile, three states — Iowa, North Dakota and Mississippi — have lifted such mandates.
+Meanwhile, three states – Iowa, North Dakota and Mississippi – have lifted such mandates.

-Brooks and other public health experts say the key take-away of the new guidelines is mask fit, which improves filtration, or the ability of material to block tiny particles.
+Brooks and other public health experts say the key takeaway of the new guidelinesis mask fit, which improves filtration, or the ability of material to block tiny particles.

-“Double masking is one way you can do it,” he said, noting that double masking does not mean double protection.
-“It may not be the right solution for everybody,” he added.
+“Double masking is one way you can do it,” he said, noting that double masking does notmean double protection.
+“It may not be the right solution for everybody,”he added.
 For some people, wearing two masks can impede breathing or obstruct peripheral vision that could lead to a fall and result in injury.

 Surgical masks can also be adjusted to make them better fit the contours of the face, Brooks said.
 The three-ply masks, which may be flat pleated or cone shaped, are not designed to protect against infections from viruses and bacteria, but rather to prevent contamination of sterile surgical sites and to prevent blood and other fluids from splashing onto the wearer’s mouth and nose.